 Start by looking at the colleges you want to attend.
 If the admissions requirement at your top school is a 22, then you don’t want to settle for an average ACT score of 20.7.
 Even then, that can only be your final goal if you are looking to pay full price for college.

 Set a realistic but ambitious goal for yourself.
 For some, that might be the state or national average ACT score.
 For others it might be higher.
-If your ACT score is too low to receive any merit-based aid at your dream school, it might be good to add a few more schools to your list!
+If your ACT score is too low to receive any merit-based aid at your dream school, add a few more schools to your list!

 Remember that you are your own biggest competition.
 Your goal should be to work your hardest to get your best score.
 That means preparing well, taking practice tests, and taking the ACT multiple times.
-It doesn’t mean comparing yourself to your classmates or siblings.
+Don’t compare yourself to your classmates or siblings.

 Keep taking the test.
 Most people earn their best score the third or fourth time they take the ACT.
 So don’t stop with your first (or even second) score!
 Keep working hard and pushing yourself to see how you can improve.